 Trechtingshausen on the riverside footpath, looking towards Burg Rheinstein

-On August 25, Turner marches on foot in the direction of Bingen.
-Just outside Trechtingshausen, this wonderful view is offered.
-On the right hill, the castle Reichenstein can be seen, in the background of the picture, the silhouettes of the castle Rheinstein and the Clemens Chapel can be guessed.
-Turner was still intensively occupied with this place later - especially after he had dealt with Goethe's theory of colors.
-This watercolor was created around 1841, almost 25 years after his first trip to the Rhine.
-Reichenstein Castle is now privately owned, it can be visited and houses a hotel and restaurant as well as a museum.
-The neighboring Rheinstein Castle, also privately owned, has a restaurant and a museum.
+On August 25th Turner sets off on foot in the direction of Bingen.
+Just outside Trechtingshausen this wonderful view opens up.
+On the hill to the right is Castle Reichenstein, while in the background of the painting you can just make out the silhouettes of Castle Rheinstein and St. Clement’s Chapel.
+Turner later became intensely preoccupied with this particular location – particularly after he had studied Goethe’s Theory of Colours.
+This watercolour was painted in around 1841, about 25 years after his first visit to the Rhine.
+Today Castle Reichenstein is privately owned.
+It is open to the public and has a museum, as well as a hotel and restaurant.
+At nearby Castle Rheinstein, which is also privately owned, you’ll find a museum and a restaurant.

 Dimensions: 185 x 242 mm